What's the Difference Between an Air Conditioner and Air Handler?

 An air handler contains the components that move the air throughout your home, called the blower.
-It is normally set inside the home and runs with both the heating and cooling parts of your HVAC system.
-If you take a quick glance at an air handler, it can closely resemble a furnace.
+It is usually set inside the home and runs with both the heating and cooling parts of your HVAC system.
+If you take a quick look at an air handler, it can closely resemble a furnace.
 Air handlers can work with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump